Cornwall is a wonderful county with a rich history and heritage. The beaches and coastal scenery

 The Heritage series was conceived as a good quality guide to some of the more interesting aspects of Cornwall's heritage and has proved very successful, setting new standards for local publications.
 Cornwall's Mining Heritage has now sold over 20,000 copies and Cornwall's Archaeological Heritage over 14,000.
 Each is by a recognised expert and contains a good introduction as well as a gazetteer of places to visit.
 Always well illustrated with photographs, maps and drawings, they have a common format of 48 A5 pages with a distinctive full colour cover.
 Each new edition is fully revised.
 All new titles and new editions are in full colour.
 An expanding and popular series.

-To order Heritage books click on the Buy Now button at the foot of this page and enter the titles you require, the total cost (no charge for postage) and, of course, your name and address.
+To order Heritage books click on the Buy Now button at the foot of this page and enter the titles you require, the total cost (no charge for postage in the UK) and, of course, your name and address.
+Customers in Europe should add £2.50 (GBP 2.50) per order towards postage; customers in the rest of the world add £4.00 (GBP 4.00) for airmail.
+Please check with us for the correct postage if three or more books are required.

 - Cornwall's Mining Heritage, by Peter Stanier